miketeo/ninja-multidb-demo/README.md

 - Do not use @UnitOfWork annotation.
 It is not supported.
 - Be sure to use *@Transactional* annotation from the *com.google.inject.persist* package.
-- If there are multiple *@Transactional* annotated methods along the path of execution, the transactions across all databases will only be committed after the last *@Transactional* annotated method has returned.
+- If there are multiple *@Transactional* annotated methods along the path of execution, the transactions across all databases will only be committed after all the *@Transactional* annotated methods have returned.
 - You cannot use foreign key annotations like *@ManyToOne* to reference entity classes across different **EntityManagerProvider** classes.
 For example, the **Task** class in the demo cannot use such annotations to reference to **User** class.